SafeFlightEuroGNC/safeflighteurognc.github.io/0-program.md

 [2] P. A. Fisher, J. Autenrieb, and A. M. Annaswamy, "[An Error-Based Safety Buffer for Safe Adaptive Control (Extended Version)](https://arxiv.org/abs/2510.23491)," arXiv:2510.23491, 2026.

+[3] J. Autenrieb, P. A. Fisher, and A. M. Annaswamy, "[Robust Safety Filters for Lipschitz-Bounded Adaptive Closed-Loop Systems with Structured Uncertainties](https://arxiv.org/abs/2603.14403)1)," arXiv:2510.14403, 2026.

 ---